-No alterations may be made to the project, including the location of the activity, without the written approval of Welsh Government.
+No alterations may be made to the project, including the location of the activity, without the written approval of the Welsh Government.

-Equipment purchased with grant aid may not be disposed of, transferred or sold during the project and for five years from the contract end date, only with prior written consent of Welsh Government.
-Where any of these conditions are not met, the grant awarded must be re-paid in full.
+Equipment purchased with grant aid may not be disposed of, transferred or sold during the project and for five years from the contract end date, only with prior written consent of the Welsh Government.
+Where any of these conditions are not met, the grant awarded will be recovered in full.

-The applicant is required to comply with the rules on eligible costs, as detailed in the scheme guidance notes.
+The applicant is required to comply with the rules on eligible costs, as detailed in the Scheme Guidance Notes.

-Projects should be completed within the timetable agreed with Welsh Government.
-You should not deviate from this without prior written agreement from Welsh Government.
+Projects should be completed within the timetable agreed with the Welsh Government.
+You should not deviate from this without prior written agreement from the Welsh Government.